Lawyers should strategically use content to signal to clients and referral sources the kinds of legal matters they want to handle

 Equally as important, if for some reason you are unable to get any traction with your practice pivot, or your attempt to enter a niche goes nowhere, there’s minimal wasted effort, time, or money.
 You can simply pivot again toward a new direction in your practice, using content as the tip of that spear.
 No one will be the wiser.
 Few people, if any, will wonder why you aren’t covering the topics you were previously covering in your marketing and business development content.
 And that older content can stay online as proof that you are knowledgeable about the area of law you are pivoting away from in case there are clients looking for help in that area.

 Call your shot like the Great Bambino

-Just like Babe Ruth called his shot in game three of the 1932 World Series, you should do the same when you are expanding or pivoting your legal practice.
+Just like Babe Ruth called his shot 90 years ago, you should do the same when you are expanding or pivoting your legal practice.

 Your attempts to call your shot will not carry the same mythical status Babe Ruth’s called shot carries.
 But they could very well lead to the same outcome for your book-of-business-building efforts: a home run.

 Thinking about bringing on an outside writer to help you call your shot with content?
 Click here to schedule a 30-minute Content Strategy Audit to learn if collaborating with an outside writer is the right move for you and your firm.